sealninja/react-grid-system/README.md

 | `gridColumns` | `12` | The number of colums in the grid . |
 | `defaultScreenClass` | `xl` | The screen class used when the view port cannot be determined using `window`.
 This is useful for server-side rendering (SSR) based on the user agent.
 See also the example application below. |

-These can be set in the following way:
+These settings can be configured in the following way:

 ```javascript
 import { setConfiguration } from 'react-grid-system';